Jack London: Political views

 London wrote from a socialist viewpoint, which is evident in his novel The Iron Heel.
 Neither a theorist nor an intellectual socialist, London's socialism grew out of his life experience.
-As London explained in his essay, "How I Became a Socialist", his views were influenced by his experience with people at the bottom of the social pit.
+As London explained in his essay "How I Became a Socialist", his views were influenced by his experience with people at the bottom of the social pit.
 His optimism and individualism faded, and he vowed never to do more hard physical work than necessary.
 He wrote that his individualism was hammered out of him, and he was politically reborn.
-He often closed his letters "Yours for the Revolution."
+He often closed his letters "Yours for the Revolution".

 London joined the Socialist Labor Party in April 1896.
 In the same year, the San Francisco Chronicle published a story about the twenty-year-old London's giving nightly speeches in Oakland's City Hall Park, an activity he was arrested for a year later.
 In 1901, he left the Socialist Labor Party and joined the new Socialist Party of America.
 He ran unsuccessfully as the high-profile Socialist candidate for mayor of Oakland in 1901 (receiving 245 votes) and 1905 (improving to 981 votes), toured the country lecturing on socialism in 1906, and published two collections of essays about socialism: War of the Classes (1905) and Revolution, and other Essays (1906).

-Stasz notes that "London regarded the Wobblies as a welcome addition to the Socialist cause, although he never joined them in going so far as to recommend sabotage."
+Stasz notes: "London regarded the Wobblies as a welcome addition to the Socialist cause, although he never joined them in going so far as to recommend sabotage."
 Stasz mentions a personal meeting between London and Big Bill Haywood in 1912.
-In his late (1913) book The Cruise of the Snark, London writes about appeals to him for membership of the Snarks crew from office workers and other "toilers" who longed for escape from the cities, and of being cheated by workmen.
+In his 1913 book The Cruise of the Snark, London writes about appeals to him for membership of the Snarks crew from office workers and other "toilers" who longed for escape from the cities, and of being cheated by workmen.

 In his Glen Ellen ranch years, London felt some ambivalence toward socialism and complained about the "inefficient Italian labourers" in his employ.
 In 1916, he resigned from the Glen Ellen chapter of the Socialist Party.
-In an unflattering portrait of London's ranch days, California cultural historian Kevin Starr refers to this period as "post-socialist" and says "... by 1911 ...
+In an unflattering portrait of London's ranch days, California cultural historian Kevin Starr refers to this period as "post-socialist" and says that "[...] by 1911 [...]
 London was more bored by the class struggle than he cared to admit."

 George Orwell, however, identified a fascist strain in London's outlook:But temperamentally he was very different from the majority of Marxists.
 With his love of violence and physical strength, his belief in 'natural aristocracy', his animal-worship and exaltation of the primitive, he had in him what one might fairly call a Fascist strain.